 While cauliflower contains the highest amount of net carbs on this list (three grams per one cup raw or ½ cup cooked), this keto-friendly vegetable is one of the most important.
 Why?
 It makes this diet more manageable for the long-term.
 From mashed cauliflower and cauliflower rice to cauliflower crusts, this cruciferous veggie can be manipulated into many of our favorite dishes so you’re never left feeling deprived.
 In the end, however, cauliflower is a veggie, so it’s naturally high in fiber and B vitamins with cancer-fighting antioxidants, choline for learning and memory, plus potassium, magnesium, phosphorus and folate.
 Use it in place of pasta and make cauliflower macaroni and cheese.
 Make a Cauliflower Crust Pizza.
 Or, try buffalo cauliflower instead of chicken wings.

 11. Butter and Cream (Extras)

 One teaspoon of butter contains zero net carbs.
 One tablespoon of cream (or half and half) contains zero net carbs.
 How is this possible?
-Fat is not off limits on a keto-friendly diet.
+Fat is not off limits on alow-carb diet.
 Carbs in excess, however, are off limits.
 It’s true that large amounts of butter and cream can attribute to obesity and cause heart disease, but the opposite effect occurs when they’re consumed in moderation, as shown in studies published by the European Journal of Clinical Nutrition in February 2006 and June 2010.
 Stick to the serving sizes with these rich keto foods, but follow their lead and choose full-fat dairy products including sour cream, cream cheese and yogurt.